pragyaa-ai/aiimsopd/README.md

 ### Accessing the Application
 - Open your browser to [http://localhost:3000](http://localhost:3000)
-- The default scenario is "SingleInterface" with the 3 specialized agents
+- The default scenario is "Topik" with the 3 specialized agents
 - Select agents via the "Agent" dropdown: Authentication, Spotlight, or Car Dealer
 - Use the "Agent View" panel to monitor real-time data collection and handoffs